mkerin/LEMMA/README.md

 Note that current compile flags compatible with the Intel MKL Library 2019 Update 1.

 ### Resuming from a previous parameter state
-In case of runtime crashes, LEMMA can save the parameter state at periodic intervals by providing the commandline flag `--resume_from_state`.
+In case of runtime crashes, LEMMA can save the parameter state at periodic intervals by providing the commandline flag `--resume-from-state`.
 LEMMA can then subsequently resume inference from this saved state.
 For example
 ```
 mpirun -n 1 build/lemma_1_0_0 \
   --VB \